elixir-europe/rdmkit/pages/your_domain/human_data.md

 ### Solutions
 * [GA4GH data security toolkit](https://www.ga4gh.org/genomic-data-toolkit/data-security-toolkit/)
 * [International Standards Organisation's ISO/IEC 27001](https://en.wikipedia.org/wiki/ISO/IEC_27001) is an international information security standard adopted by data centres of some universities and research institutes.
+* [The European Genome-phenome Archive (EGA)](https://ega-archive.org/) is an international service for secure archiving and sharing of all types of personally identifiable genetic and phenotypic data resulting from biomedical studies and healthcare centres.
+All services are free of charge.
+The EGA stores the data and metadata long-term, without ending date of the service.
+The data is backed-up in two separate geographical locations.
+The storing is GDPR-compliant, thanks to the use of [Ga4GH encryption standard](https://www.ga4gh.org/news/crypt4gh-a-secure-method-for-sharing-human-genetic-data/) and continuously kept up-to-date.
+National repositories working as Federated EGA nodes are available in some countries like Sweden, Norway, Finland, Germany and Spain.
+Those may address specific additional national legal needs, not included in European regulation.

 ## Sharing and reusing of human data